tomaka/spec/src/blocks-finalization.md

 ### Estimate

-The **estimate** is defined as the block inferior or equal to the *prevotes ghost* that can potentially achieve a supermajority of the threshold.
+The **estimate** is defined as the precommit block header inferior or equal to the *prevotes ghost* that can potentially achieve a supermajority of the threshold.
 TODO: define more formally

 > **Note**: More informally, the estimate is the highest block that could still potentially achieve a supermajority.